LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-025-future-retro-meeting-of-the-minds/index.md

 author: 122
 banner:
   - imported/dnb-fix-025-future-retro-meeting-of-the-minds/image1223.jpeg
-description: >-
-  Future Retro, the latest new record label focused towards releasing 90&rsquo;s inspired Jungle and Hardcore pulls up into the limelight this week with their debut 2 part vinyl / digital release; &#39;Meeting of The Minds&#39;.&nbsp;
-  Cooked up from the infinitely amazing mind of Tim Reaper, Future Retro originally started out as a run of London [...]Read More...
+description: "Future Retro, the latest new record label focused towards releasing 90’s inspired Jungle and Hardcore pulls up into the limelight this week with their debut 2 part vinyl / digital release; 'Meeting of The Minds'.\_ Cooked up from the infinitely amazing mind of Tim Reaper, Future Retro originally started out as a run of London [...]Read More..."
 published: true
 tags: feature
 featured: false